CanardMandarin/solana-open-security-standard/docs/A02_account_validation/missing_signer_check.md

 ```

 :::info
  The program intentionally omits certain features to keep it small and compact.
-One crucial feature that is missing is the ability to create an **IdentityAccount** account and set the authority field.
-Consequently, the provided code assumes that the some **IdentityAccount**  accounts already exists with the authority field appropriately set.
+The provided code assumes that the some **IdentityAccount**  accounts already exists with the authority field appropriately set.
 :::